aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 2: Variables /Session 2.3 /TheIncrementandDecrementOperator.md

 # Session 2.3 - The Increment and Decrement Operator

-The increment (`++`) and decrement (`--`) operators in JavaScript is to increase or decrease the value of a numeric variable by one.
+The increment (`++`) and decrement (`--`) operators in JavaScript are used to increase or decrease the value of a numeric variable by one.
 These operators provide a concise way to modify a variable's value, particularly useful in scenarios involving iteration, counting, or sequential access, just like the previous mathematical assignment operators.
 In a shorthand notation, they provide a compact alternative to longer expressions.

 - `variable++` is equivalent to `variable = variable + 1` or `variable += 1`.
 - `variable--` is equivalent to `variable = variable - 1` or `variable -= 1`.